Last updated: 4 April 2023

 Our training provider partners

-Waltham Forest College: Further education college in Waltham Forest which supports learners across North and East London with technical skills and courses in creative, art, design, IT and communication, creative media, fashion and textiles, production and technology, hair and beauty.
+Waltham Forest College: Further education college in Waltham Forest which supports learners across North and East London.
+They offer learners technical skills and courses in:

-New City College: Deliver creative sector BTEC provision and courses in technical skills (Adobe, 3D etc) via 4 hubs in Hackney, Havering, Redbridge and Tower Hamlets.
+New City College: Deliver creative sector BTEC provision and courses in technical skills such as Adobe and 3D.
+Their courses are delivered across 4 hubs in Hackney, Havering, Redbridge, and Tower Hamlets.

-Waltham Forest Adult Learning Service: This community learning services will complement various short courses with specific employer-led courses including theatre make-up, hair and beauty, fashion and textiles.
+Waltham Forest Adult Learning Service: This community learning service will complement various short courses with specific employer-led courses including:

 Developing your creative career